 SYMPTOMS: Anemic patients may experience weakness, fatigue, light-headedness, breathlessness, palpitations, angina pectoris, and headache.
 Signs of anemia include a rapid pulse or rapid breathing if blood loss occurs rapidly.
 The chronically anemic may have paleness of the skin, mucous membranes, or nail beds and fissures at the corners of the mouth.

 TREATMENT: Treatment of anemia must be specific for the cause.
-The prognosis for recovery from anemia is ...
+The ...